MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 ## App caching

 App caching improves subsequent launch time of the apps that are loaded in the meeting side panel.
-The cached app stored in a temporary storage after you opened an app for the first time.
-Faster app launch gives a better experience for users to return to your app.
+The cached app stored in a temporary storage after you opened an app for the first time and it makes faster app launch gives a better experience for users to return to your app.

 > [!NOTE]
 >